 Implications for Digital Privacy

-This case underscores several important issues regarding digital privacy:
+These lawsuits highlight several critical issues regarding digital privacy:

-- Corporate Accountability: Tech companies must be transparent about their data collection practices and ensure they align with user expectations and laws.
+- Corporate Accountability: Tech companies must be transparent about their data collection practices.

 - Regulatory Enforcement: Governments may impose stricter regulations on data privacy to prevent similar incidents in the future.